Scripter17/url-cleaner/site-types/README.md

 [Documentation for URL Cleaner in general](../README.md)

-Types used by [URL Cleaner Site](../site) and for parsing its output.
+Types used by [URL Cleaner Site](../site) and for clients to parse its output.

+Yes it does pull in all of URL Cleaner Engine (with `default-features = false`).
+Not a lot I could do to get around it.